mobizt/Firebase-ESP8266/src/README.md

 param **`dataObj`** - Firebase Data Object to hold data and instances.

-param **`path`** - Database path which the Boolean value is being read.
+param **`path`** - Database path in which the Boolean value is being read.

 param **`target`** - The boolean type variable to store value.

-return **`Boolean`** type status indicates the success of operation.
+return **`Boolean`** type status indicates the success of the operation.

-If the type of payload returned from server is not Boolean, the target variable's value will be false.
+If the type of payload returned from the server is not Boolean, the target variable's value will be false.

 ```C++